World Economy May Shrink Because of Virus, Watchdog Says

 But the OECD lowered its forecasts for global growth in 2020 by half a percentage point, to 2.4% — and said the figure could go as low as 1.5% if the virus lasts long and spreads widely.

-The last time world GDP shrank on a quarter-on-quarter basis was at the end of 2008, during the depths of the financial crisis.
+The last time the world economy shrank on a quarter-on-quarter basis was at the end of 2008, when a shock to the financial sector caused turmoil for businesses around the world and mass layoffs.
 On a full-year basis, it last shrank in 2009.

 The OECD said China's reduced production is hitting Asia particularly hard but also companies around the world that depend on its goods.